 Personal Protective Equipment (PPE) Requirements: Eye & Face Protection

 According to Prevent Blindness America, eye injuries in the workplace are very common.
-Approximately 2,000 people injure their eyes at work each day and one in 10 injuries requires one or more missed workdays.
+Thousands of eye accidents happen each day and one in 10 injuries requires one or more missed workdays.